SSDALab/kcpehworkinggroup/speakers.md

 **Next Speaker**

-*  *04/25/2025* [Brandon Morande](https://soc.washington.edu/people/brandon-morande), PhD Student, Sociology, UW to talk on his MA Thesis on governmental control of people experiencing homelessness
+* 10/3/2025 -- Welcome to the 2025-2026 School year, in person and Zoom.

 **Upcoming Speakers**

+* 10/10 Ruth Tretter, Faculty, University of Montana.
+Will talk on vehicular living and health.
+[Zoom]

+* 10/17/2025 Nathalie E. Williams, Mingze Li, Brandon Morande, Yuanxi Li, Hugo Aguas, Caroline Teague, Aryaa Rajouria, Justin Simpson, Man-Lin Chen, Ihsan Kahveci, Zack W. Almquist, Amy Hagopian, and Paul Hebert.
+University of Washington.
+"A Portrait of the Unhoused Population of Seattle, WA 2023."
+CSDE Policy Report.
+[In person]

+* 11/21/2025 (Joseph Wallerstein)[https://www.josephwallerstein.com/].
+Postdoc at Harvard.
+TBD.
+[Zoom]

+**Past Talks**

 *  *05/16/2025* [Michael Enich](https://scholar.google.com/citations?user=3oZx7DYAAAAJ&hl=en), Internal Medicine Resident, UW -- Will speak on a mixed-methods analysis of linked Medicaid and HMIS claims.
 It examined the prevalence of the ICD-10 code for homelessness, Z59.0, and its concordance with known homeless service use.
 It also included physician interviews exploring their perspectives on prevalence patterns in using the code.

-**Past Talks**
+*  *04/25/2025* [Brandon Morande](https://soc.washington.edu/people/brandon-morande), PhD Student, Sociology, UW to talk on his MA Thesis on governmental control of people experiencing homelessness

 * *03/14/2025* [Laura Petry](https://www.linkedin.com/in/laura-petry-45225041/), Postdoc UC Berkeley and [Colette Auerswald](https://publichealth.berkeley.edu/people/colette-coco-auerswald), Professor Community Health at UC Berkeley -- will speak on couch surfing and issues around youth homelessness.